dreamfactorysoftware/platform-wiki/Python-Tracker.md

 t.set_platform("tv") # Running on a Connected TV
 ```

-For a full list of supported platforms, please see the [[Snowplow Tracker Protocol]].
+For a full list of supported platforms, please see the [[DreamFactory Tracker Protocol]].

 [Back to top](#top)